 Biofilters, Exposure assessment, Mitigation, MRSA, Respirators, Swine CAFO

 xi, 122 pages

 Copyright 2012 Dwight Deon Ferguson

 Ferguson, Dwight Deon.
-"Assessment and mitigation of airborne transmission of methicillin-resistant Staphylococcus Aureus in animal feeding operations and the outdoor environment." dissertation, University of Iowa, 2012.
+"Assessment and mitigation of airborne transmission of methicillin-resistant Staphylococcus Aureus in animal feeding operations and the outdoor environment."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.